 Agave geminiflora (a-GAH-vee jem-in-ih-FLOR-uh) is a herbaceous perennial and member of the family Asparagaceae and the subfamily Agavoideae.

 It is also known as Agave angustissima and Agave Palito and looks similar to Agave filifera.

 The plant’s genus name is derived from the Greek, agauos, which means noble or admirable and probably refers to the fact that the flower spikes of this and many other types of agave are very tall.

 The species name, geminiflora, is Latin and means twin flowered.
-A reference to the fact that the flowers grow in pairs.
+A reference to the fact that the flower pairs.

 Two common names include: